 Gifted and Talented

-The mission of Rock Hill School's gifted education program is to provide opportunities that promote high achievement, develop critical thinking, enhance creativity and innovation in an environment that fosters collaboration and civic engagement in a global society.
+The mission of Rock Hill Schools' gifted education program is to provide opportunities that promote high achievement, to develop critical thinking, to enhance creativity and innovation in an environment that fosters collaboration, and to encourage civic engagement in a global society.

 -Gifted and talented students must be taught using a curriculum that is responsive to their individual strengths and learning styles.

 -Curriculum for gifted and talented learning must be founded on South Carolina academic standards and must allow for both acceleration and enrichment.